STAND. COM. REP. NO. 612

 State of Hawaii

-Your Committee on Human Services, to which was referred H.B.
-No. 332, H.D.
-1, entitled:
+Your Committee on Health, Human Services, & Homelessness, to which was referred H.B.
+No. 991 entitled:

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Human Services that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 332, H.D.
-1, and recommends that it be referred to the Committee on Finance.
+As affirmed by the record of votes of the members of your Committee on Health, Human Services, & Homelessness that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 991, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
+No. 991, H.D.
+1, and be referred to your Committee on Judiciary & Hawaiian Affairs.